tamino-martinius/meteor-smart-form/README.md

 There is nothing overly special about the HTML template you define.
 Check out the properties of `this` within the template to get all of the information you need to render your control.
 Primarily you need to use `this.value` to set the control's value and the provided attributes in `this.atts` should be passed along to one or more of the elements you generate.
 In particular, you must make sure that the `data-schema-key` attribute in `this.atts` is added to one of the generated elements, the one that you want to be provided as `this` in your `valueOut` function.

-For more examples, see the built-in input types [here](https://github.com/aldeed/meteor-autoform/tree/master/inputTypes).
+For more examples, see the built-in input types [here](https://github.com/tamino-martinius/meteor-smart-form/tree/master/inputTypes).

 ## Common Questions

-### Should the value of `schema` and `collection` have quotation marks around it?
+### Should the value of `schema` and `model` have quotation marks around it?

 It depends.
 If you use quotation marks, then you are telling the autoform to "look for an object in the `window` scope with this name".
-So if you define your collections at the top level of your client files and without the `var` keyword, then you can use this trick to avoid writing helpers.
+So if you define your models at the top level of your client files and without the `var` keyword, then you can use this trick to avoid writing helpers.

-If you don't use quotation marks, then you must define a helper function with that name and have it return the SimpleSchema or Mongo.Collection instance.
+If you don't use quotation marks, then you must define a helper function with that name and have it return the SimpleSchema or SmartModel instance.

 Probably the best technique for organizing your form schemas and making them available as helpers is to add all SimpleSchema instances to a `Schemas` object